mohit-rocks/web-blocker/README.md

 # web-blocker
-Simple Chrome plugin to block the unwanted websites.
+Simple Chrome plugin to block the unwanted websites momentarily.